-Shea Homes Houston, LLC, a Delaware limited liability company ("Shea Homes"), has developed 117 lots on approximately 34 acres as Vivace at Harmony Section 1 and has approximately 19 acres under construction which will be marketed as Vivace at Harmony, Section 2.
+Shea Homes Houston, LLC, a Delaware limited liability company ("Shea Homes"), has developed 196 lots on approximately 53 acres as Vivace at Harmony Sections 1 and 2.
 Johnson has been engaged to handle the day-to-day development, construction and lot sales in the District on behalf of Shea Homes.
-Upon completion of current construction, Shea Homes continues to own approximately 17 acres of undeveloped land in the District.
+Shea Homes owns approximately 17 acres of undeveloped land in the District.

-RPM4M Ventures LP & HEB Grocery Co.
-LP
+RPM4M Ventures LP

-RPM4M Ventures LP, a Texas limited partnership ("RPM4M"), owns approximately 7 acres of commercial reserves within the District, all of which are served with trunk utilities.
+RPM4M Ventures LP, a Texas limited partnership ("RPM4M"), currently owns approximately 4 acres of commercial reserves within the District and additionally sold approximately 2 acres to RKMV2M LP, a Texas limited partnership, all of which are served with trunk utilities.
 See "TAX DATA-Principal Taxpayers."